xxxxsd/Air-Quality-Prediction/README.md

 # Air-Quality-Prediction
-The dataset consists of the air samples of different locations with five features of the air which can be used to predict the air quality index.
+The dataset consists of the air samples of different locations with five features of air which can be used to predict the air quality index.